Welcome to the Lourdes University Institutional Review Board (IRB)

 Projects that use human subjects data that has been previously gathered, whether from Lourdes or other sources, require IRB review and approval.
 If Lourdes data is to be used, researchers must include a Permission to Access to Lourdes University Institutional Data for Research form with their Application.

 - Research Conducted At Another Institution or Off-Campus Site

 Irrespective of the research site, any human subjects research conducted by any Lourdes student, employee, faculty or staff member requires IRB review and approval.
 Researchers using an outside agency as a research site should include an Agency Permission for Data Collection for a Research Project form.

 The Research Application Form

-The required PDF Application Form is located in the Forms section.
-This form must be used for research proposals initiated in Spring Semester, 2011 or thereafter.
+The required PDF Application Form is located in the Forms section. (link to the Forms page) This form must be used for research proposals initiated in Spring Semester, 2011 or thereafter.